Harshit071/adaptive-iopa-preprocessing-intern-assignment/README.md

 To understand any inherent differences between the image formats as provided in the dataset, a side-by-side comparison of a sample raw DCM image and a sample raw RVG image was performed before any custom preprocessing.

-![DCM vs RVG Raw Comparison](results/format_comparisons/DCM_vs_RVG_comparison_IS20250218_193621_8940_10081171_R9.png) *(Ensure this path and filename match your generated comparison image)*
+![DCM vs RVG Raw Comparison](results/format_comparisons/DCM_vs_RVG_comparison_IS20250218_193621_8940_10081171_R9.png)

 **Key Visual Observations (Raw Images):**